 From its starting position, the Beumer autopac now starts the automatic loading process, bag by bag, directly from the filling machine via belt conveyors onto the truck.
 “With our Beumer autopac, we have a system in our product range that can load trucks automatically,” explains Markus Peitzmeier, Senior Sales Manager at Beumer Group.
 “And it does so extremely reliably.”
 The use of an electronic bag counting system makes sure that the truck is neither underloaded nor overloaded.
 Manual corrections are completely omitted.
 “The program control recalculates the height setting for each layer,” Peitzmeier describes.
 In order to attain the highest possible degree of stability for the whole load on the truck, and in order to optimally utilise the loading space, two mirror-inverted layers are palletised next to one another.
 Two belt conveyors positioned one above the other flatten the bags before the loading process and thus remove the air from them.
 After being positioned, the bags are also pressed by the loading head, which makes the stack more compact and more stable.
 Meanwhile, the next layer is already being prepared.
 The bag feeding lines can be adapted to the customer‘s installation conditions.
 Corresponding technical solutions are available for variable conveyor lines.

 “The Beumer autopac is ideally suited for use in emerging countries, where the transhipment of bagged bulk goods is increasing.
 In these countries, labour costs are rising, and it is becoming more and more difficult to find appropriate personnel for this kind of work,” says Peitzmeier.
 Manual truck loading is exhausting and usually requires two people who alternate with their colleagues for each loading process due to the heavy physical work involved.
-Furthermore, there is the high
+Furthermore, there is the high level of dust formation, which negatively affects the employees’ health.
+During the manual loading process, the loading performance as well as the quality of the bag stacks often fluctuates.
+“These problems are eliminated with our Beumer autopac,” says Peitzmeier.
+One employee is able to operate more than one machine.”
+This enables owners to optimise processes, achieve high loading capacities and work very efficiently from bagging up to loading.

 The system provider uses the specially developed Beumer Group HMI for operating the Beumer autopac.
 This is a touch panel with optimised user interface and graphic navigation.
 This operator panel provides users with an easily understandable and intuitive interaction concept, enabling them to define efficient working sequences.